zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 ## Deploy a Free Trial Cluster

-You can deploy any* one app that costs $500/mo or less without a credit card.
+You can deploy any* one app for evaluation purposes without a credit card.
 It will delete itself after one hour, unless you add billing before then.

 \* that costs $500/mo or less without a credit card